chain-notes-brussels/chain-notes-snap/README.md

 ### Arbitrum

 Deployed our project on Arbitrum testnet.
-We thought this fitted the DeSoc narrative mentioned in the bounty descriptions because we view this app as adding a social layer, of contract and wallet reputations, on top of the blockchain borrowing from social media concepts from x dot com.
+We thinks this fits the DeSoc narrative mentioned in the bounty descriptions because we view this app as adding a social layer, of contract and wallet reputations, on top of the blockchain borrowing from social media concepts from x dot com.
 - [Notes.sol on Arbitrum Sepolia](https://sepolia.arbiscan.io/address/0x3B89a9D1026E29c7959154E5c826159C720007cb)

 ### Morph